rohanthewiz/classic_arcade_rails_app/README.md

 # A Full Stack Ruby on Rails App Demonstration

 ### About
 This app is a sampling of classic video games.
-Clicking on the name of the game will popup a detail view with a like button and with possibly an image.
+Clicking on the name of the game will popup a detail view with a like button and possibly an image.
 You will be able to like the game by clicking the 'like' link.
+See the demo here: http://gonotes.net:8000

 ### Technical details
 The app creates a database (SQLite), imports game data into it, displays the data with jQuery and SASS, makes AJAX calls to populate the popup, and relays 'likes' back to the database making sure a user (actually IP) cannot like a game twice.
 There are unit and functional tests for all models and controllers.